 Asian Pacific American Law Student Association (APALSA)

-The Asian Pacific American Law Student Association (APALSA) provides a resource group for Asian law students, offers a forum to examine issues relevant to the Asian community locally and nationally and explores the various opportunities for Asian lawyers.
+The Asian Pacific American Law Student Association (APALSA) provides a resource group for Asian law students, offers a forum to examine issues relevant to the Asian community locally and nationally, and explores the various opportunities for Asian lawyers.
+Want to get more information?
+You can email APALSA, visit their website, or join their Facebook page.

 Black Law Students Association (BLSA)

-The Temple Law School Black Law Student's Association (BLSA) focuses on increasing minority membership in the legal profession, enhancing the quality and perspective of the minority Bar, and establishing relationships with surrounding community organizations.
+The Temple Law School Black Law Students Association (BLSA) focuses on increasing minority membership in the legal profession, enhancing the quality and perspective of the minority Bar, and establishing relationships with surrounding community organizations.
+Follow BLSA on Instagram or email us anytime!

 Business Law Society (BLS)